hkexgroup/resipy/README.md

 ```

 **NOTE: the first time you're running ```wine``` it will need to be updated and that will take some time.

+If *wine* does not run properly on your Catalina machine, try [these instructions](https://apple.stackexchange.com/questions/373851/how-to-get-wine-working-on-catalina/376427#376427) instead.

 Feature request and bug report